 A brisk, westerly breeze forced us to sit behind rather than on top of the big rock this evening.
 Shorlt after the sun set, we buttoned down camp and called it a day.
 Several times during the night, I woke to the sound of rain falling on the tent.
 Hoped it would be gone by morning.

-The Exit-Friday dawned damp but clear.
+Friday dawned damp but clear.
 Our plan was to camp in the vicinity of Mary’s Lake, as we had on the way in, then hike the rest of the way out on Saturday.
 We’d talked about waiting until Saturday and hiking all the way out in one day but worried about coming up short.
 We had reservations at the brand new Best Western in Pinedale for Saturday night and didn’t want to chance missing that.

 After bidding adieu to the big rock we set out-Cook Lakes Tr>Highline Trail>Pole Creek Trail, bypassing the Monument Creek cut-off this time.
 This route had two crossings of Pole Creek that we’d avoided by taking the cut-off.
 Maybe that’s the best reason to take the cut-off, to avoid those crossings, at least early in the season or in higher run-off years.
 Fortunately, this was a very dry year and the crossings were easy.
 The trail paralleled Pole Creek as it gradually descended and occasionally ascended the eastern edge of valley.